ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 log presenting inconsistent views.
-The sharing of certificate chains is beneficial to HTTPS server operators interested in direct feedback from clients for detecting bogus certificates issued in their name and therefore incentivises server operators to take part in SCT Feedback.
+The sharing of certificate chains is beneficial to HTTPS server operators interested in direct feedback from clients for detecting bogus certificates issued in their name and therefore incentivizes server operators to take part in SCT Feedback.

 SCT Feedback is the most privacy-preserving gossip mechanism, as it does not directly expose any links between an end user and the sites